• Skip to primary navigation

 Over medium heat, melt some butter (can use non-dairy) in a medium-sized skillet.

-I love using a cast-iron skillet for this recipe because I can make the entire recipe in it, then transfer the whole thing to the oven.
+I love using a cast-iron skillet for this recipe because I can make the entire recipe and then transfer the whole thing to the oven.
 However, any medium-sized skillet will work.

-Add the veggies we just chopped along with some garlic and frozen peas to the hot skillet.
-Then, saute the veggies for around 5 minutes, or until they start to soften.
+Add the veggies we chopped with garlic and frozen peas to the hot skillet.
+Then, saute the veggies for around 5 minutes or until they soften.

 filling in cast iron skillet